gianndev/ParvaOS/README.md

     cd ParvaOS
     ```

-3. **Compile the Rust code:**
+3. **Install the needed crates**

-    To build the image of the operating system you can use the `bootimage` crate and then use the Makefile, just typing
+    To build the image of the operating system there are some stuff you need to have installed.
+Just type the following command (it uses the makefile) for a complete setup
     ```
-    cargo install bootimage
+    make setup
+    ```

+4. **Compile the Rust code:**

+    To build the image of the operating system you can use the Makefile just typing
+    ```
     make image
     ```

-4. **Run ParvaOS:**
+5. **Run ParvaOS:**

     Once the image file is created, you can run it with QEMU typing in the terminal